OHIF/Viewers/platform/docs/docs/configuration/tours.md

 sidebar_label: Tours
 ---

-# Configuring Tours with Shepherd.js
+# Configuring Tours in OHIF with Shepherd.js

 In OHIF, you can configure guided tours for users by leveraging [Shepherd.js](https://shepherdjs.dev/), a JavaScript library for building feature tours.
 This page explains how you can define and customize these tours within your app configuration file.